.

 Internet: www.edancescience.org

-technical movement mechanics training in the world, providing the foundation
+advanced technical movement mechanics training in the world, providing

-for all styles of dance, sports and Olympic development programs.
+the foundation for all styles of dance, sports and Olympic development

-program, with a cross section of U.S. and international students, with
+development program, with a cross section of U.S. and international

 One of the first objectives in classical ballet training is learning